-The Black Sox Scandal Research Committee aims to do, encourage, organize and make accessible, research that will increase our understanding of what historian Harold Seymour termed “baseball’s darkest hour” – the events surrounding the fixing of the 1919 World Series.
+The Black Sox Scandal Research Committee aims to do, encourage, organize, and make accessible research that will increase our understanding of “baseball’s darkest hour” — the events surrounding the fixing of the 1919 World Series.

-The 1919 World Series Fix increasingly appears to be a “cold case” in which new evidence continues to be discovered.
-In 2007, for example, hundreds of documents, most related to the Black Sox, surfaced in Chicago and are being prepared for research, by the Chicago History Museum.
+The 1919 World Series fix increasingly appears to be a “cold case” in which new evidence continues to be discovered.
+In 2007, for example, hundreds of documents related to the Black Sox Scandal were acquired and made available to the public by the Chicago History Museum.

 - Announcements: To sign up for email announcements from this committee, click the “Announcements” button above, then click “Join Group” ().
 All SABR members are eligible to sign up for announcements from any committee.

 - Newsletters: To find current and past Black Sox Scandal committee newsletters, click here.

 - Discussion group: To sign up and participate in our Black Sox Scandal email discussion group at SABRgroups.org, click here.